-Scheana Marie Boyfriend: Mike Shay Reacts To ‘Vanderpump Rules’ Star Dating His Friend Robert Parks-Valletta
+Mike Shay Reacts To Scheana Marie Dating His Friend #PumpRules

 “It’s unfortunate you having a new boyfriend.
 I think it’s very quick.
 I don’t know who he is, I don’t care,” Shay told Scheana Marie during the special, which filmed in February.

 At that point, Scheana Marie quickly drops a bomb on her estranged husband when she reveals that he actually follows her new man on Instagram.
-She then confirms that her new boyfriend is Robert Parks-Valletta and Shay is immediately caught off guard by his ties to the actor.
+She then confirms that her new boyfriend is Robert Parks-Valletta, and Shay is immediately caught off guard by his ties to the actor.

 “We all thought he knew that [Scheana Marie] was dating Rob because actually Shay and Rob were friends.
 And [Scheana Marie] dated [Robert Valletta] a long time ago and then left him, went back to Shay, and now she’s back with Rob,” Jax Taylor explained to The Daily Dish before the reunion aired.